katherinesebastin/AdvWebDevelopmentProject/Definition and Planning.md

 ### 5. Reporting and Documentation
 A final User Testing Report will be generated that includes:
 -	Test Results: Summary of test cases, results, and success metrics.
--	Issues Identified: List of bugs, usability issues, and security vulnerabilities.
+-	Issues Identified: List of bugs and usability issues.
 -	Recommendations: Suggested changes based on feedback and test results.
 -	Action Plan: Outline of next steps to address issues and optimize the product.